Phases of matrix-product states with symmetries and measurements: Finite nilpotent groups: Trivialization of symmetry-protected phases

 \subsubsection{First round}

-On each site, we perform the projective measurement $\{P_{[\alpha]}^{(1)}\}$, where $P_{[\alpha]}^{(1)}$, as defined in Eq.~\eqref{eq:ProjectorOntoIrrepClasses}, projects onto the subspace associated with those irreps in $U_g$ that belong to $[\alpha]\in \Irr_M/{\sim}$.
+On each site, we perform the projective measurement $\{P_{[\alpha]}^{(1)}\}$, where $P_{[\alpha]}^{(1)}$, as defined in Eq.~\eqref{eq:ProjectorOntoIrrepClasses}, projects onto the subspace corresponding to those irreps in $U_g$ that belong to $[\alpha]\in \Irr_M/{\sim}$.
 We can label the measurement outcome by a vector

 where $x^{(1)}_i\in \Irr_M/{\sim}$, and $N\equiv N^{(1)}$ is the number of sites with the upper index referring to the measurement round.